-Giving birth can be such an amazing experience and something that moms wait up to nine or even close to ten whole months to experience.
+Giving birth can be an amazing experience and something that moms wait up to nine or even close to ten whole months to experience.
 However, it’s often thought that moms-to-be can only give birth in a hospital.
-While this may be one of the more standard birthplaces, it is important to know that you have options.
-In fact, you have quite a few options!
+While this may be one of the more common birthplaces, it is important to know that you have quite a few options!
 It will all depend on what you envision for your birth, your health, and what type of care provider you see throughout your pregnancy.

 In this article, we will talk about the four different birthplace options for you to consider.
 Maybe this will get you thinking about what type of birth you would like to have and ease some anxiety surrounding birth.
 If you know you have options, it can take some of those fears and anxiety away.

 Choosing Where to Give Birth: Four Different Birth Options for Moms to Consider

 The most common place to give birth is in a hospital.
-Hospitals offer several benefits like the ability to get an epidural if wanted, a medical team in case of an emergency, in some cases a NICU, and of course an operating room in the event of a C-section.
-Hospitals feel safer for a lot of women since there are many interventions available if need be.
-A hospital is likely the place a momma will give birth if she has to be induced for any reason.
+Hospitals offer several benefits like the ability to get an epidural if wanted, a medical team in case of an emergency, in some cases a NICU, and of course, an operating room in the event of a C-section.
+Hospitals feel safer for many women since many interventions are available if need be.
+A hospital is likely where a momma will give birth if she has to be induced for any reason.